MohammadAllam/AYM_Assignment/README.md

     - [Cosmos](https://github.com/evgenyneu/Cosmos) : Rating view control

 ### To do
-  - Fixing the four warnings currently presented in the storyboard.
   - Filtering the weather forecast to display only one forecast per day instead of the hourly forcast currently presented.
   - Displaying a more user friendly error messages.
   - Adding refresh functionality.